LeonardoVal/ludorum.js/docs/tutorial-game-01.md

 A random player is a player that chooses its moves randomly.
 A instance of `Match` is a controller of a game between the players.
 Since players may decide asynchronously, the `run()` methods returns a [promise](https://www.promisejs.org/).
 Yet the match also has many events that are fired at different times during the game.
 The events used in `runTestMatch` to log in the console are: `'move'` (whenever a move is about to be made) and `'end'` (when the game finishes).

-Running `TicTacToe.runTestMatch(true)` should output something like this in the console:
+Running `TicTacToe.runTestMatch()` should output something like this in the console:

 ```
 [         ] moves: {"X":7}